StokersWebsite/.github/Research/Agile.md

 When all of this is done you can start on actually creating the product.
 Try to finish all tasks assigned to you.
 If you are done with all your tasks you can always help another member who hasn't.
 Or (this is not recommended) assign a new task to yourself.

 ### Review
-And finaly you have a retrospective, a review on how everything went.
+And finally you have a retrospective, a review on how everything went.
 You can give each other tips and say what you thought should go better next time.
 Then the cycle starts again (usually with the planning).
 This cycle can take however long you want but most teams take 3 to 4 weeks per cycle.
-This way they make sure they dont get too large a task, and keep the progression to a maximum.
+This way they make sure they don't get too large a task, and keep the progression to a maximum.

 ## [Scrum](https://www.scrum.org/resources/what-is-scrum)
 ![Scrum](https://user-images.githubusercontent.com/73878099/175039749-fb9f876e-3cb4-4744-b443-91818f040067.png)